gstoltman/datasetter/README.md

 # datasetter
-Creates a dataset of randomized data and export it
+Creates a dataset of randomized data and allows user to export it as a CSV